pradel/clarity-abitype/docs/clarinet-guide.md

 ## Generating Your Contract ABI

 For local contracts in Clarinet, you need to define the ABI manually.
-Add this to your test file:
+There is currently no way to directly generate the ABI from clarinet but you can call `simnet.getContractsInterfaces()` as a workaround to get the ABI.
+Then add the ABI to your test file:

 ```ts
 const counterAbi = {